ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 ### Virtual Server Instances
 {: #vc_hybrid_overview-vsi}

-Your instance contains the following virtual server instances (VSIs):
+Your existing instance contains the following virtual server instances (VSIs):
-* A VSI for IBM CloudBuilder, which is cancelled after the instance deployment is completed.
+* A VSI for IBM CloudDriver.
-* You can choose to deploy a single Microsoft® Windows® Server VSI for Microsoft Active Directory™ (AD) or two high availability Microsoft Windows VMs in the management cluster to help enhance security and robustness.
+* A single Microsoft® Windows® Server VSI for Microsoft Active Directory™ (AD) or two high availability Microsoft Windows VMs on the management cluster that was chosen at initial deployment.

 ### vSAN storage
 {: #vc_hybrid_overview-vsan-storage}